Out-of-stock anxiety and shipping delays won’t stop people from last-minute shopping this year

-If you look at a calendar and think, “Aw, it’s not even Christmas Eve yet.
+If you look at a calendar and think, “Aw, it’s not even Christmas week yet.
 I’ve got plenty of time to shop,” you’re not alone.

 A new RetailMeNot survey finds that 74% of consumers plan to do some last-minute shopping this year and 57% expect to do exactly that when it comes to buying gift cards.